muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

 These are plugins not bundled with Jen Template from various sources.

 - air_table
+    - General air tables for stuff
 - animetoon
     - Pulls from another anime site with some sections having pagination, but not many.
 Genre not supported but has 3-4 sources per video.
 - arconaitv
     - Used to pull streams from the arconai tv website.
 - arconaitv2
     - Fork of arconaitv plugin, with more options for your xmls.
 XML Tags are different in this one as well
+- arraki_air
+    - A new type of air table plugin, allowing you to add many tables via xml instead of being hard coded
+- bnwmovies
+    - Plugin to pull old black and white classic movies via an Air Table
 - cobp
     - Used to pull categories, vides, etc. from the collectionofbestporn.com website
 - colorize